stavrosep97/esp32-voice-assistant/README.md

 The assistant listens, sends audio to a server, gets a response from AI, and plays it back through a speaker.
 Designed specifically to support the Greek language.

 🧠 How It Works
-ESP32-S3 records voice through web interface using your computer mic.
+ESP32-S3 records voice through web interface using your computer.

 The recorded .wav file is saved to SPIFFS filesystem.